OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

 #### Let's zoom in

-To get a sense of classification error, we zoom into a small region.
+To get a sense of classification error, we zoom into a small region in the northwest region of the AOI.

 ![zoomInCompare](https://user-images.githubusercontent.com/29788365/176087299-3def22fe-dfcf-4f99-a131-0098dfb02a68.jpg)